-What is a mockup
+What is a mockup in development?

 A mockup, sometimes spelled mock up, is a product/service design concept that entails the real-life implementation of a design idea, i.e., to make an idea come to life through a visual medium that others can see.
 In this regard, the core purpose of a mockup is to convey the vision behind a product/service effectively.
 Furthermore, the lack of product/service functionality means a mockup is not a version of a future physical product or digital service release, i.e., mockups are neither prototypes nor wireframes of planned product/service offerings.

 For example, a product improvement team for an auto-tech start-up may need to create a mockup for a planned EV offering.
 To realize this goal, graphic designers in the team create a detailed 3D model of the electric car based on the real-world physical dimensions outlined in a product specification sheet.
 As a graphical representation of the planned real-world EV, the mockup only depicts the visual characteristics of the EV and nothing else.

 In actual implementation, a mockup can be either a scale or full-size 2D/3D graphic/pictorial representation of a planned product/service offering.
 This visual representation of a future product/service aids product/service development teams in two improvement-centric ways, namely:

 A mockup is a basis for valuable product/service-specific feedback that a development team can use to rectify, improve and refine an idea/concept for a planned product/service offering.

 Teams typically seek improvement-centric feedback on product/service mockups from all critical stakeholders in product/service realization chains, i.e., from people working in-house manufacturing, tech support, and customer care departments, to third-party suppliers, distributors, and oversight bodies/organizations.